Martin Short: Personal life

-Family
+Family and relationships

 Short met Canadian comic actress Nancy Dolman in 1972 during the run of Godspell.
 The couple married in 1980.
 Dolman retired from show business in 1985 to be a stay-at-home mother and raise their family.
 Short and Dolman adopted three children: Katherine, Oliver, and Henry.
 Dolman died of ovarian cancer on August 21, 2010.
+Two years later, while promoting Madagascar 3 on The Today Show, host Kathie Lee Gifford asked Short on-air about his marriage to Dolman – speaking about it in the present tense, unaware that Dolman had died.
+Rather than correct Gifford, Short simply noted that they were together for 36 years, and that he was "madly in love" with her.
+Gifford later issued a public apology, which Short accepted.

 Short and his family make their home in Pacific Palisades, Los Angeles.
 He also has a home on Lake Rosseau in Ontario.
-He is a naturalized US citizen.
+He is a naturalized U.S. citizen but retains Canadian citizenship, as well as Irish and British citizenship.

-Short has two stars on Canada's Walk of Fame.
-His brother, Michael, is a comedy writer and twice winner of the Emmy Award for comedy sketch writing.

-Extended family

-Nancy Dolman's brother, screenwriter/director Bob Dolman (who served as a part of SCTVs Emmy-winning writing team alongside Short), married their close friend and colleague Andrea Martin, also in 1980.
+Nancy Dolman's brother, screenwriter/director Bob Dolman (who served as a part of Second City Television (SCTV)'s Emmy-winning writing team alongside Short), married their close friend and colleague Andrea Martin, also in 1980.
 Short is uncle to the couple's two sons, Jack and Joe.
 Bob Dolman and Andrea Martin have since divorced (2004).
 Short is a first cousin of Clare Short, a former member of the British Parliament and former British cabinet minister.

 Philanthropy

 Short appeared in a 2001 episode on the Celebrity Who Wants to Be a Millionaire hosted by Regis Philbin, winning $32,000 for his charity, Loyola High School.
 Short has actively campaigned for the Women's Research Cancer Fund, and he accepted a "Courage Award" on behalf of his late wife at a 2011 gala by the group.
 Short is also a member of the Canadian charity Artists Against Racism.

-Sports fandom

-Short is an avid fan of his hometown team, the Hamilton Tiger-Cats of the Canadian Football League.
+Short is a fan of his hometown team, the Hamilton Tiger-Cats of the Canadian Football League.